-- (a) Within 10 Working Days of employment, all Instructors new to the School will be offered an orientation provided by the Employer.
-The orientation will acquaint such Instructors with the basic operation of the School and the Employer. - (b) The Employer agrees to provide each new Instructor with access to an electronic copy of the collective agreement, information about the Union security and dues check-off requirements, and the names and contact information of the stewards.

-- (c) A steward will be provided with an opportunity to meet with each new Instructor for the purpose of acquainting the new Instructor with the provisions of the collective agreement.
-Such meetings will not interfere with the scheduled duties and responsibilities of the steward or the new Instructor. - (d) The Union will be notified in writing by the Employer of the hiring of new Instructors.
+- (a) All Instructors new to the School will receive an orientation provided by the Employer.
+The orientation will acquaint such Instructors with the basic operation of the School and the Employer.
+This orientation will normally occur before the start of the School Year, in which case the new Instructors will be paid for attending. - (b) The Employer agrees to provide each new Instructor with access to an electronic copy of the collective agreement, information about the Union security and dues check-off requirements, and the names and contact information of the stewards. - (c) A steward will be provided with an opportunity to meet with new Instructors for one hour during the first collaborative planning session of the School Year, for the purpose of acquainting the new Instructors with the provisions of the collective agreement.
+Such meetings will not interfere with the scheduled duties and responsibilities of the steward or the new Instructors. - (d) The Union will be notified in writing by the Employer of the hiring of new Instructors.